-(boolean=? bool1 bool2)
+(boolean=? bool1 bool2) PROCEDURE

-Return #t if bool1 and bool2 are both #t or both #f, and returns #f otherwise.
-If either bool1 or bool2 is not a Boolean, exn:application:type exception is raised.
+Returns #t if bool1 and bool2 are both #t or both #f, and returns #f otherwise.
+If either bool1 or bool2 is not a Boolean, the exn:application:type exception is raised.

-(build-list nf)
+(build-list nf) PROCEDURE